tonymorris/blog/posts/2013-01-12-refactoring-filter.markdown

 fiilter p x = foldRight (\a b -> if p a then (:) a b else id b) [] x
 ~~~

-Now we can see that on we apply the true side to `b` using `(:) a` and the false side using `id`.
+Now we apply the true side to `b` using `(:) a` and the false side using `id`.
 We can refactor that away by returning a function on each branch, then applying that result to `b`:

 ~~~{.Haskell}
 fiilter p x = foldRight (\a b -> (if p a then ((:) a) else id) b) [] x